Waerden001/Python_Projects/parametric-curves/README.txt

-This is a python project to plost parametric curves and save them as .PNG files.
+This is a python project to plot parametric curves and save them as .PNG files.